DerekZ-113/Computer-Vision-Projects/mini-project6/README.md

 - **Robust edge detection**: Uses Canny edge detection to identify significant changes in pixel intensity, helping to isolate lane lines.
 - **Lane enhancement**: Applies morphological operations to strengthen the detection of dashed white lines by connecting them.
 - **Hough Transform for line detection**: Uses the Hough Line Transform to detect and draw the left and right lane lines separately.
+- **RANSAC to identify the best intersection**: Find the lines that best converge at a common point, helping detect lanes reliably.
 - **Output visualization**:
   - Displays the lane detection results on the video in real time.
   - Saves the processed video with detected lane lines for later review.